 Voting by Demand of Poll [Sec.
 109] When Poll can be demanded?
 Poll can be demanded at any time before or on the declaration of the result of the voting on any resolution on show of hands.
 [Sec.
 109(1)] Who can Demand Poll?
 [Sec.
-109(1)] (i) Chairman - S Company has a Demand shall be made by members present in by proxy YES Members having 1/10th of the total voting power Members holding shares of Rs 5,00,000 PUSC.
+109(1)] Poll can be demand by: (i) Chairman - Suo moto; or (ii) On Request of Required number of members: Company has a Demand shall be made by members present in by proxy YES Members having 1/10th of the total voting power Members holding shares of Rs 5,00,000 PUSC.
 NO Members having 1/10 of the total voting the total voting power.
 Withdrawal of Poll The demand for a poll may be withdrawn at any time before declaration of results by Poll.
 Time for taking Poll Case 1 If Poll i s demanded for: - Forthwith journment of GM ction of Chairperson (immediately) Case 2 Poll for any other matters 48 Hours Process or Procedure in case of Appointment of Scrutinizers Distribution of Polling Papers The Chairman shall appoint scrutinizer to report on result poll.
 [Sec.
 109(5)] The scrutinizers shall arrange for polling papers distribute them to the members and proxies present at meeting.
 The polling papers shall be in Form MGT-12. tinizer to report on result on Poll [Rule 21] ers and proxies present at the Counting of vote • The scrutinizer shall count the votes cast on poll ar and Scrutinizer's prepare a report on it, addressed to the Chairman, in th essed to the Chairman, in the Report Form No. MGT-13.
 The report shall be submitted by them to the Chairman 1 (:) In an Arrest Or and Mastin - of - within 7 days from the date t • poll.